 Created by master craftsman Fletcher Cox from the wood of the water oak which grew in front of the Welty House, these two collector’s items of furniture, a Craftsman-style side table and dictionary stand are available for purchase through the Welty Education and Visitor Center’s museum store, now at discounted prices.

-The fourth engraving of a Eudora Welty portrait by award-winning artist Barry Moser was issued on Welty’s birthday, April 13, 2012.
-It joins the earlier three artworks in the series, each depicting Welty at a different time in her life.
+Five engravings of Eudora Welty portraits by award-winning artist Barry Moser depict Welty at different times in her life.
 From a limited run of 100, all prints are signed and numbered by the artist.
-Donated by the artist, they sell for $250.00 each, plus tax and shipping, and all proceeds support the Eudora Welty House.
+Donated by the artist, they sell for $250.00 each, plus tax and shipping, and all proceeds support the Eudora Welty House and Garden.
 Moser also illustrated a limited edition of Welty’s The Robber Bridegroom and won the National Book Award for design and illustration for Lewis and Carroll’s Alice in Wonderland.